juanca/blog/README.md

 The factory can be used to remember any value as long as the supplied component has an `onChange` and `value` properties.
 Utilizing this pattern reinforces the importance of designing a consistent and robust `props` interface for components.
 However, if for any reason a component's `props` interface does not match with the usage of a higher order component, additional arguments can be utilized to customize the binding of the generic component.

+#### Testing

+Given one-to-one mapping of `this.state` to `Component` `props`, only related tests are required.
+For testing purposes, a generic component is utilized without imposing any additional logic.

+1. For each state value, the `Component` has specific default `props` values.
+1. For a given state value, the `Component` has with the given `props` values.
+1. For each tracked state value, the `Component` updates the state value via the given `props` event handler.

 ## General JavaScript Notes